Information for Faculty and Staff

 - Graduate students: In any semester, a full course of study is 9 credits, unless registered in any course or program of study deemed by the University to constitute full-time enrollment regardless of the number of credits, e.g., PYC 798, AL 500, DDS program.

 - Students in ALCP (English-language) classes: AL101 = full time

-- Students concurrently enrolled: Students enrolled on a part-time basis at UDM and concurrently enrolled on a part-time basis at another U.S. institution are considered enrolled for a full course of study provided the total number of credits from both institutions constitutes full-time study as defined above.
-Students taking courses at another institution during a summer semester need not be concurrently registered at UDM.
-However, registration at UDM is required if that semester is the student's final semester at UDM.
+- Students concurrently enrolled: Students enrolled on a part-time basis at Detroit Mercy and concurrently enrolled on a part-time basis at another U.S. institution are considered enrolled for a full course of study provided the total number of credits from both institutions constitutes full-time study as defined above.
+Students taking courses at another institution during a summer semester need not be concurrently registered at Detroit Mercy.
+However, registration at Detroit Mercy is required if that semester is the student's final semester at Detroit Mercy.

 F-1 international students can only count ONE online class toward their minimum number of credits as their full-time enrollment during their normal semesters.
 If you only need one course to complete your program of study, the course cannot be online or distance learning.

 Exceptions to full-time enrollment may be made under certain circumstances.
 The following circumstances must be reported in SEVIS and require prior authorization by ISO.
 Failure to obtain authorization prior to assuming a reduced course load can result in the loss of the student's status.
-To request authorization, students must complete a Request for Exception from Full-time Enrollment form ("Blue Form").
+To request authorization, students must complete a Request for Exception from Full-time Enrollment form.